-Dental implants are small posts that are made from high-quality metal like titanium, which are embedded into the jaw.
-It essentially becomes the “root” for the fake tooth.
-On top of the post is an abutment that then connects with the replacement tooth.
+Dental implants are small posts that are made from high-quality, bio-inert metal like titanium, which are placed directly into the jaw bone.
+It essentially becomes the “root” for the artificial tooth.
+On top of the post is an abutment that connects with the replacement tooth.
 The replacement is a crown made to look like the patient’s natural teeth.
 It will then act as a regular tooth for all intents and purposes.

 The dental implants available today from places like EON CLINICS are meant to last for a lifetime.
 Of course, patients still have to learn how to properly care for their dental implants.
 Fortunately, maintenance tends to be easy.
 Using a soft nylon brush, avoiding abrasive products, flossing, and avoiding hard and sticky food is often all that’s needed.
 The dentists that handle the implants will provide patients with the aftercare instructions they need.